Notice of Race and Sailing Instructions

 5.1 No fees are required, but you may be required to pay for any T-shirts given out or beer supplied by the Race Committee.
 Event dinners such as the Commodore’s Dinner will have a charge for food (but bring your own booze) or BYOStuff.

-6.1 See the Event Stuff to Know for specifics for each event.
-The first warning signal for all events will be usually be 11:00-ish.
+6.1 See the specifics for each event.
+The first warning signal for all events will be usually be somewhere between 11:00 and 12:00 -ish.

 6.2 The number of races each day will take into account wind conditions, temperature, precipitation, ferry schedule, and general tiredness of competitors.
 Competitions that extent to Sunday will end by 2:30 on Sunday so people can catch the ferry back to the city (but locals wonder why they would want to).